Four simple rules for our Private Support Group

 Q. I’m too nervous to use my real Facebook profile.
 Can I make a fake or special profile just for this group?

 A. No. Please come as yourself to our private support group.
-Be sure to email us from the account associated with your active, personal Facebook profile.
 We will not approve your membership if you attempt to join us with a brand new, empty, extra, non-personal or inactive Facebook profile.
 Yes, we can tell the difference.
 This is to protect our private group members.
 The link in the question below this one explains how to manage your Facebook setting for maximum security.

 Please do not attempt to join under anything other than your regular Facebook profile.
 If you are not a Facebook user, this group is probably not a good fit for you.
 Your other option is to join an online support board such as Termination for Medical Reasons on Babycenter.
 It does not require Facebook.